timsolov/rest-query-parser/README.md

 * `limit` - is limit for LIMIT clause.
 Should be greater then 0 by default.
 Definition of the validation for `limit` is not required.
 * `offset` - is offset for OFFSET clause.
 Should be greater then or equal to 0 by default.
 Definition of the validation for `offset` is not required.

+## Validation modificators:
+* `:required` - parameter is required.
+Must present in the query string.
+Raise error if not.
+* `:int` - parameter must be convertable to int type.
+Raise error if not.
+* `:bool` - parameter must be convertable to bool type.
+Raise error if not.

 ## Supported types
 - `strings` - the default type for all provided filters if not specified another.
 Could be compared by `eq, ne, like, ilkie, in` methods.